Micheal-Hany/Job-Market-Analysis-Dashboard/README.md

 # Job Market Analysis Dashboard

-This project focuses on analyzing job market data using SQL for data cleaning and processing, and Power BI for visualization.
+This project focuses on analyzing job market data using Python and SQL for data cleaning and processing, and Power BI for visualization.
 The dashboard serves two primary user groups:

 1. **Job Seekers:** Individuals looking to explore career opportunities or make informed career decisions.
 2. **Startup Owners:** Business owners aiming to identify high-potential markets and emerging trends.